-The long-term expected rate of return on pension plan investments is 7.5% for General Employees Plan and 5.12% for TRA.
-The State Board of Investment, which manages the investments of PERA, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
+The State Board of Investment, which manages the investments of PERA and TRA, prepares an analysis of the reasonableness on a regular basis of the long-term expected rate of return using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce an expected long-term rate of return by weighting the expected future rates of return by the target asset allocation percentages.

-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

 Long-Term

 Expected Real

 Asset Class Target Allocation Rate of Return

-Domestic Equity 39 % 5.10%
+Domestic Equity 36 % 5.10%

-International Equity 19 5.30%
+International Equity 17 5.30%

 Bonds 20 0.75%

-Alternative Assets 20 5.90%
+Alternative Assets 25 5.90%

 Cash 2 0.00%

 Totals 100 %